Q. What does the EPIC Air Quality Fund offer?

 Q: What type of entities can apply for these awards?

 A: This call for applications is open to governmental and non-governmental organizations of any type, including universities, non-profits, for-profits, corporates, NGOs, and CSOs.
 Organizations are required to be legally authorized to receive funds from a US institution.
 Organizations are required to have a working bank account that is able to accept funds from a US institution.
+Priority will be given to government and government-related organizations.

 Q: Applicants from which countries are eligible to apply?